 Filter from multiple events

-To do this, enter “slide-id” in the search bar on the top right above your events, as in this case, so that all events of type Slide-ID are filtered.
+If you have set the “Tracking (sub&track)” module to send all events (recommended by us), for example, you have to filter further for evaluation.
+To do this, enter “slide-id” in the search bar above your events, so that all events of the type Slide-ID are filtered.

 By default, only 10 results are listed.
 However, if you have more slides or send more than 10 events, you should still set how many results should be displayed in the bottom right corner.

 Using the list of events, you can now read how the user behaves on your slider and whether, for example, he or she bounces particularly often in a slide.